FULL NAME AND LOCATION OF UNIVERSITY

 AREAS OF STUDY THAT ARE NOT OPEN TO EXCHANGE STUDENTS

-Architecture, Psychology (graduate), and Interior Design.
+Architecture, Aviation, Psychology (graduate-level), and Interior Design.
 Education courses are limited.

 WEBSITE FOR COURSE OFFERINGS